Gabrielle-lahaie/LeCarnetPortfolio/content/posts/post5.md

    James raises his eyebrows at the newcomer while he takes a seat.

-    <div align="center"> JAMES
+    <div align="center">JAMES</div>
  Saints… are you well, my friend?
-You seem quite troubled.</div>
+You seem quite troubled.

    One of the servants fills Adrien’s cup of tea.